Atlas-Dev-0/BUPC_LMS/README.md

 ![MAIN MENU](https://user-images.githubusercontent.com/91697238/208309258-b1846d1d-cb5b-4674-900e-6812a8957f28.png)

-# What this Project is all about
+# BUPC LibMS | What this Project is all about

 This project is about organizing library data and the list of books borrowed by the BUPC Engineering students.
 This is in order to monitor the transactions taking place within the library.
 The features of the system are the following: it